juliogomez/devops/README.md

 As long as we are creating a multi-layer, multi-microservice, multi-container architecture, we have just initiated one of them (*myhero-data*) but not any others.
 In a few minutes we will follow the same process for other containers, but before doing that let's verify that our *myhero-data* container is working fine.

 You might remember we discussed at the beginning of this document that microservices interact via APIs.
 Specifically these are [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) APIs, which provide a uniform and small predefined set of stateless operations (methods) accessible via HTTP URLs.
-The main benefits this provides are that these are truly loosely coupled APIs (service implementation can change along time without disruption) and they are language-agnostic.
+The main benefits this provides is that these are truly loosely coupled APIs (service implementation can change along time without disruption) and they are language-agnostic.

 It is easier to understand with an example, so let's interact with our *myhero-data* container via its RESTful API.
-As you probably remember the container exposed its service in port 5000, but container ports are only accessible from other containers, not from systems external to the container environment, like our laptop terminal.
+As you probably remember the container exposed its service in port 5000, but container ports are only accessible from other containers, not from systems external to the container environment like our laptop terminal.
 So that is why we mapped *myhero-data* port 5000 to port 15000 in our laptop.
 That way we can access *myhero-data* via `localhost:15000` from our terminal.

 So let's go ahead and emulate an API call to our *myhero-data* container and see if it answers correctly.
 From your second terminal window run: